History of thanksgiving

 Fast forward to Dec 4th, 1619, there were 38 British settlers that arrived via the Margaret at what was known as Berkeley.
 On the banks of the James River Virginia.
 They had a proclamation assigning that date as “a day of thanksgiving to Almighty God.”

-So not only did the pagans, celts, and natives already celebrate a harvest festival the colonizers did also but of course that doesn't fit the pro quo.
+So not only did the Pagans, Celts, Greeks, Romans, Chinese, Egyptians, Natives, and more already celebrate a harvest festival the colonizers did also but of course that doesn't fit the pro quo.

 Thanksgiving has been celebrated in this sense on and off for years but during the American Revolution (1775-1783) Congress appointed one or more days of Thanksgiving yearly but it wasn't until 1789 that George Washington issued the first Thanksgiving proclamation by the US government.
 He told the people to give thanks for the conclusion of the War of Independence.
 His successors John Adams and James Madison continued with his mentality and designated days of thanks during their time.